jalamanderman/react-weather-app/README.md

 [Semantic UI React](https://react.semantic-ui.com/) was also used in this project.

 #### Install
-- Clone this repo `git clone git@github.com:deduskaa/weather-app-react.git` or `https://github.com/deduskaa/weather-app-react.git`
-- Create a config.js
-- Add your own API_KEY to a config.js file and import it to App.js
-- `cd weather-app-react`
 - Install node packages `npm install`
 - Serve it locally `npm start`
 - Go to http://localhost:3000